 Thanks so much for stopping by, HUGz, Joanna

-Oh so grateful for being a guest designer at the Time Out Challenge, what an HONOUR!
+Oh so grateful for being a guest designer at the Time Out Challenge, what an HONOUR! …and recognition!
 The two week theme is ” Black + White + 1 Colour” with the Optional Twist of being One Layer.
 This last concept is still a big challenge for me but I did it, YAY!
 For this card I used Liquitex Inks in gold and black.
 I placed 2 drops of each colour on Bristol paper and lightly spritzed with a small water bottle.
 I patiently allowed this to air dry completely.
 Then I made a stencil using one of IO’s deer trio.
 I added Liquitex flexible embossing paste and, before it dried, I added some WOW white puff embossing powder and zapped that with my heat gun, giving some volume and texture.
 Finally, I stamped “Joyeux Noël” (Merry Christmas), from Kesi’Art, with Versafine Ink and heat embossed with black EP.

 Can’t wait to see you in the T-O gallery, thanks so much for stopping by, HUGz, Joanna